 Your voice stays on your Mac.

-Speechcap is built so the most sensitive thing — your audio — never has to leave your computer on Pro.
+Speechcap is built so the most sensitive thing, your audio, never has to leave your computer.
 The rest of this page explains what we do and don't handle when you use Speechcap.

 What Speechcap does NOT collect

-- Audio recordings.On Pro with the on-device engine, your audio is captured in memory, transcribed locally, and discarded.
+- Audio recordings.On the on-device engine (the Free plan, and Pro when Offline mode is on), your audio is captured in memory, transcribed locally, and discarded.
 It is never written to disk, never uploaded, never reaches our servers.
-On the cloud engine (Free tier and Pro's optional cloud mode), audio is streamed transiently to our transcription provider, processed, and discarded — we do not retain audio.
+On Pro's optional cloud engine, audio is streamed transiently to our transcription provider, processed, and discarded.
+We do not retain audio.

 - Transcripts in our systems.
 The text Speechcap produces is written into the focused app on your Mac (Slack, Mail, Cursor, anywhere) and a local history database on your machine.
 We do not upload transcripts to our servers.